 Our health and social care services locally, as they are nationally, are facing financial pressures.
 While we celebrate the improved health of our population and that people are living longer thanks to advances in care and treatment, the high quality care provided is costing more year on year.

 Many hospitals and other organisations across the country are struggling to balance their books.
 The situation is no different in Derby and Derbyshire.
-The cost of delivering services this year is currently set to be £80 million more than the annual budget we receive.

 Health and care organisations across Derby and Derbyshire are currently reviewing how best we can:

 - Care for people at home and in the community so that hospital is only for people who need to be there

 - Join-up services around the needs of people and communities